iszczesniak/cpp/templates/index.md

 ### Value parameter

+Also known as the non-type parameter.
 A parameter of this kind we define with `some_type I`, where `some_type` is a type, e.g., `int`.
 Type `some_type` cannot be any, only some types allowed, with integer types being the most popular.
-Instantiation substitutes the parameter name with a value of that type, e.g., `1` for an template parameter declared as `int I`.
+Instantiation substitutes the parameter name with a value of type `some_type`, e.g., `1` for a template parameter defined as `int I`.

-An example of a template parameter declaration of the value kind:
+An example of a value template parameter definition:

 ```
 template <int N>